Datainsamlare Borås (på lördagen)

 International company is looking for a person based in Borås to visit several places in the city, collect simple outside data sitting in your car and upload them to our system using mobile application.

-One should be available on Saturdays somewhere somewhere from 11:00 till 14:00.The job itself would take you literally 20 min.
+One should be available on Saturdays somewhere somewhere from 11:00 till 14:00.The job itself would take you 20-30 min of your time.

 Requirements: